travismacdonald/TrainingMode-CommunityEdition/README.md

     - If the provided 'gc_fst' binary fails (maybe due to glibc versioning issues), you can compile your own binary from [here](https://github.com/AlexanderHarrison/gc_fst).

 ## How to make changes:
-- If you want to alter an event (EASY):
+- If you want to alter an event (Easy):
     - The training lab, lcancel, ledgedash, and wavedash events are written in c.
 This makes them much easier to modify than the other events.
 Poke around in their source in `patch/events/`.
     - The other events are written in assembly.
 This will be harder to modify than the other events.
 Prefer making a new event.
-- If you want to make a new event (HARD):
+- If you want to make a new event (Hard):
     - Add a directory to the `patch/events/` and follow the structure of the other events.
     - The dat file is a little tricky to create.
 However, most events won't need many assets.
-You can get away without using one.
-          - You can also import the menu backgrounds from the ledgedash event to make a menu like the lab event.
+You can get away without having a dat file.
+If you just want to use menu backgrounds, you can import the dat file from the ledgedash event.
+If you do want to create a new dat file, use [HSDRaw](https://github.com/Ploaj/HSDLib).
     - Add the required compilation steps in `Makefile` and `build_windows.bat`.
 Follow the same structure as the other events.
 Be sure to use the evFunction mode.
     - Implement the `Event_Init`, `Event_Update`, `Event_Think` methods and `Event_Menu` pointer.
 Poke around the other events to figure out how the data flows.
 - Other changes may be easy or difficult.
 Poke around the repo and/or file an issue.